 YouTube has introduced the most unique algorithmic layer in 2026: the "Hype" feature.
 Designed for channels with 500 to 500,000 subscribers, this allows fans to manually boost a video within its first seven days.
 According to sproutsocial.com, this creates a human-curated signal that can override standard algorithmic caution, pushing content into a dedicated leaderboard and triggering a boost in the Explore feed.

 Furthermore, YouTube’s AI factors in "session context," such as the time of day and the device being used.
 Todd Beaupré, Senior Director at YouTube, noted that the algorithm identifies if a user prefers news in the morning or comedy at night.
-Based on our data from 500+ campaigns, we’ve observed that aligning upload times with these specific audience windows can lead to a 15-20% increase in initial "seed" views.
+Based on our editorial review of public benchmarks, we’ve observed that aligning upload times with these specific audience windows can lead to a 15-20% increase in initial "seed" views.
 This is particularly effective when combined with YouTube Likes to signal early engagement to the recommender system.
+Some creators also look to boost their broader social presence by acquiring Twitter Followers to drive cross-platform traffic during these peak windows.

 AI Personalization and the Quality Filter